Dawid Malan: Domestic career

 Malan is a left-handed batter and occasional leg-spin bowler who originally represented Boland in South Africa (2005/2006 season) and the MCC Young Cricketers in 2006.
 He joined Middlesex on 7 July 2006 and made his first XI debut in a Twenty20 Cup tie versus Surrey at The Oval on the same day.

 In 2007 Malan was the top run scorer in the Second XI Championship with 969 runs at 51.00.
 He made his first-class debut for Middlesex in June 2008, scoring 132 not out.
 On 8 July 2008, Malan hit the 24th century in the history of the Twenty20 Cup, compiling 103 off 54 balls in the quarter-final against the Lancashire Lightning.
 This made him the first player to score a century batting at number six in a T20 match and he held the record for the highest score at the position until July 2018.

 Malan played List-A domestic cricket for Prime Doleshwar Sporting Club in the Dhaka Premier League of Bangladesh for two seasons from 2013 to 2015, contributing with both bat and ball.

 Malan was appointed as Middlesex captain across all three formats before the start of the 2018 season.
 He stepped down following the 2019 season and in November 2019, he signed a four-year contract to play for Yorkshire from the 2020 season.
 In August 2020, in the third round of matches in the 2020 Bob Willis Trophy, Malan scored his maiden double century in first-class cricket, with 219 runs.

 He agreed a deal to play only limited overs cricket for Yorkshire in 2024.
+On 21 November 2025, it was announced Malan had left Yorkshire by "mutual consent" after the club released him from his contract a year early.
+Five days later he signed a deal with Gloucestershire to play for the club in the T20 Blast in 2026 and 2027.